Servitude to Allah is not a value to hold alongside other values…

 Latest Essays

-We were not placed here to accumulate, optimize, or leave a legacy on our own terms.
+We were not placed here to accumulate, nor leave a legacy on our own terms.

 We were placed here to serve Allah.
-The gravest loss is to live, decide, and build without reference to that purpose: this is not freedom, it is neglect.
+The gravest loss is to live, decide, and lead without reference to that purpose: this is not freedom, it is neglect.

 Wassim Abu-Zent